SLU-foodsystems/CIBUSmod/docs/MANUAL.md

 Intro here

 # Data structure
 All data used to run the model and outputs produced are stored in a data folder with the folder structure shown below.
-The `default` and `scenarios` folders stores all default input data and data used to define diferent scenarios in the form of Excel workbooks.
+The `default` and `scenarios` folders stores all default input data and data used to define different scenarios in the form of Excel workbooks.
 The `output` folder stores model outputs in SQLite database files and the `ecoinvent` folder stores ecoinvent activity data use by the `InputsMgmt` module.

 ```bash
  data